-Commercial Bridge Loans – mixed use acquisition loan
+Commercial Bridge Loan for a mixed use acquisition

 Commercial bridge loans are useful for these types of quick close acquisitions.
 Especially with this property which the borrower intends to renovate, the commercial bridge loan is a good financial product for short-term borrowing.
 Once the borrower executes its business plan, it should be able to refinance into a larger loan, with a favorable long-term fixed interest rate.